 If you have a, or if you need to start your sentence, it is highly advisable that you do the right thing and go down to the jail and turn yourself in.
 For a warrant, go to the jail, in the reception area, and tell an officer that think that there is a warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if they find one, they will take you into custody.
 If you are reporting to serve out your sentence, report on the date and time that the sentence order requires you to.
 Be very careful that you don’t show up late.
 Make sure that you only bring allowed items when you go, like your driver’s license or even photo ID, any prescription medication you might take, along with your doctor’s prescription, as well as the official sentencing order.

 In order to have visitors, inmates need to list each visitor’s name to the jail in advance of the visit.
 Your visitor’s names will go in a Visiting log for the requesting inmate.
 All visitors is required to provide acceptable photo identification.
 Any visitors showing up late or that is not an approved visitor will be turned away.

 Visitation procedures at Missoula County Detention Center change often, so make sure that you check the official Missoula County Detention Center jail site before you try to visit an inmate.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are generally more costly than regular phone calls.
+Phone calls made in jail are generally more expensive than regular phone calls.
 Phone calls are restricted on how often you can use the phone, but you should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, phone privileges might get reduced or eliminated completely.